krishna4a6av/.config/README.md

 | `Hyprlock`  | Lock screen                                         |
 | `Neovim`    | Editor                                              |

- The script currently changes gtk themes as well.
+ The script currently changes gtk themes as well hard generated as well as matugen.
- I don't use any qt application so no qt support.
+ I don't use any qt application so no qt support, matugen works with it thoug.

 * You can adjust the wallpaper manager in /config/colors/Themer/Wallpapers.sh, the script uses swww by default.